neovimcraft.com is a hobby project I built recently

 was obscure and didn't really feel like javascript.
 That was the only learning

-I also felt like I was writing less javascript in svelte
+I also felt like I was writing less javascript in svelte.
+A comparable react

 manipulation of the url state.